severygb/portfolio-severyn-gabe/reports/presentation-prompts.md

 ## D3 correlations

-State the number of observations:
+State the number of observations: 196

 List the variables:

-  - quantitative var 1
-  - quantitative var 2
-  - etc
+  - engine bore size
-  - categorical var 1 and its levels
-  - categorical var 1 and its levels
-  - etc
+  - engine stroke size
+  - vehicle body style: convertible, hardtop, batchback, sedan, wagon
+  - vehicle drive wheels: front and rear, 4wd eliminated because it was not well represented

-State the graph type:
+State the graph type: Scatterplot

 Explain why the graph type is suited to the data structure:

-  - point 1
-  - point 2
+  - 2 quantitative varibles
-  - etc
+  - looks for correlation between them, very little in this case

 Explain each design choice and cite its supporting reference

-  - choice, reference
-  - choice, reference
-  - etc
+  - highlight difference between bore size, easier to see differences in the y axis

 Comments from peers